Dehypnotic/comfyui-numbered-text/README.md

 A new text division is created for every Return (CR).

-Pick a text via the index and output only that text’s content (without the optional “n. ” prefix).
-Alternatively select several texts with separator.
+Pick a text divison via the index and output only that text’s content (without the optional “n. ” prefix).
+Alternatively select several text divisions, seperated by the separator.

+<img width="604" height="454" alt="image" src="https://github.com/user-attachments/assets/8bbd5670-3355-4150-89e3-5320e45b5bbd" />

+---

+### Inputs
+- String of the whole text.
+- Integer of selected text.
+- String of comma separated text divisions.
+- String of optional separator.
+- Integer of max text divisions for the numbered text output.

+### Outputs

+- String of selected text division(s).
+- String value of the whole text.

 Output for the whole text of text divisions, numbered and limited by the max value.

-<img width="604" height="454" alt="image" src="https://github.com/user-attachments/assets/8bbd5670-3355-4150-89e3-5320e45b5bbd" />

 ---

 ### Installation